eviltester/seleniumWebDriverAPICourse/code/selenium_3/gridexamplecode/gridconfig/readme.txt

 Examples:

-* `java -jar selenium-server-standalone-3.0.1.jar -role hub`
+* `java -jar selenium-server-standalone-3.141.59.jar -role hub`
   * will start a hub with default config
-* `java -jar selenium-server-standalone-3.0.1.jar -role node -hub http://192.168.1.139:4444/grid/register`
+* `java -jar selenium-server-standalone-3.141.59.jar -role node -hub http://192.168.1.139:4444/grid/register`
   * will start a node with default config, and register it on to the hub at 192.168.1.139
-* `java -jar selenium-server-standalone-3.0.1.jar -role node -nodeConfig node_mac.json -Dwebdriver.chrome.driver=./chromedriver`
+* `java -jar selenium-server-standalone-3.141.59.jar -role node -nodeConfig node_mac.json -Dwebdriver.chrome.driver=./chromedriver`
   * will start a node, configured by the file `node_mac.json` and where the ChromeDriver is located in the same folder and called `chromedriver`

-To run the wdci tests I would, from the project folder with the pom.xml, use:
+To run the projects tests I would, from the project folder with the pom.xml, use:

 mvn test -Dselenium2basics.webdriver=GRID -DWEBDRIVER_GRID_URL=http://localhost:4444/wd/hub -DWEBDRIVER_GRID_BROWSER=chrome